aq1018/rpi0wcar/README.md

 ## Hardware

 I used [`openzcar`](https://github.com/alexyu132/zcar) as the basis of this project, and modified the electronics.
 Please follow the instruction there to build your RC car.
-The main reason I chose his design is due to its simplicity and I had most of the parts needed already to construct it.
-You can choose any design as long as it uses a brushed motor for throttle, and a servo for steering.
+The main reason I chose his design is due to its simplicity and I had most of the parts needed on hand.
+You can choose any RC car design as long as it uses a brushed motor for throttle, and a servo for steering.

 For electronics, I used: